bev-o-neill/DSND-p4-UK-payment-practices-blog/README.md

 ## Licensing, Authors, Acknowledgements

-The dataset used in this analysis was created by Stack Overflow and made available for download under the Open Database License (ODbL).
+The payments practices report data is licensed under the Open Government Licence v3.0 except where otherwise stated.

 The code contained in this repository may be used freely with acknowledgement.